 As technology evolves and becomes more digitalised, the traditional perimeter is being replaced with a network of endpoints that can often be moved to accommodate evolving requirements.
 This network will need to provide high bandwidth connectivity in order to support emerging and sophisticated surveillance and security equipment.
 Innovative technologies such as mmWave equipment deliver the level of resilience, flexibility, range, and bandwidth needed to future proof modern public safety and perimeter security operations.

 Enterprises and manufacturing facilities that require high-bandwidth networks, such as industrial plants, ports, and airports, need to have a high level of control over the security, management, data traffic and operations of their networks.
 In the past, they have relied on fixed networks, which have worked well for the application requirements at the time.
 However, with the increased demand for video and connected devices, higher bandwidth and more flexibility is needed.
-The emergence of 5G brings a significantly increased level of private network control and capabilities.
+5G brings a significantly increased level of private network control and capabilities.
 5G mmWave networks for example have enhanced security features and offer high performance, network resilience, flexibility, and technological innovation to support perimeter security applications reliably and securely across public safety, traffic control, crowd management, and intruder detection.

 Why ease of deployment and interoperability matter

 The protocols and system architecture of 5G technology integrates more effectively with fibre networks.
 They also enable the use of standard computer networking protocols (IPv6) and interfaces (Ethernet), thus boosting interoperability and collaboration across vendors.